HUGO AWARD-WINNING SCIENCE FICTION & FANTASY MAGAZINE

 Green, green rocks flying past me, spinning.

-But it was also not he who failed to save her.
+But it was also not he who failed to save him.

 I do not remember the rest of that fall.